HigherOrderCO/Kind/DOCUMENTATION.md

 sorts of specifications using indexed datatypes, making them extremelly powerful.

-The point is, you can encode pretty much any arbitrary specification with indexed datatypes, making them extremelly powerful tools for asserting all sorts of invariants about your programs.

 Motive
 ------

-In Formality, the type returned by a case expression can depend on the matched value by using the value on the motive.
+In Formality, the type returned by a case expression can depend on the matched value by using it on the motive.
 For example:

 ```haskell
 import Base@0